cnvrg/ragllm_slim/predict/README.md

     }
 ]
 ```
+Note: Adjusting the document's format is possible to meet the model's requirements.
+However, it's essential to modify how the code within the updator.py script accesses the document.

 ### LLM setup variables
 `PROVIDER` = The name of the LLM service provider.
 Acceptable values are: `huggingface` , `openai` and `cnvrg`